 If humpbacks are using their pectoral fins in a signaling/language capacity, then the questions of why, and being noticed by another humpback arise.
 I lean toward the idea that being quiet in the ocean for females and calves likely means less predation by orcas and attention from amorous males.
 After looking at the amount of “acoustic daylight” (the ambient noise of the ocean from a variety of sources), I suspect that this daylight aurally illuminates objects in high detail for humpback ears and jawbones.
 If harassing orcas are nearby, it makes more sense to signal intent and action by use of your pectoral fins than by non-song vocalization.

 It may be, … ironically, given that they are known for their songs, … that humpbacks are actually the “quiet signers” of the Baleen community.
+Science often has a way of stunning us with new paradigms that turn our way of thinking around 180 degrees.
+For whatever strange reason (irony), I would find it pretty funny if the whales best known for their songs turned out to actually be a community of sign language experts.

 Even if humpbacks were utilizing their pectoral fins for language, the question would immediately be one of matching which motions to which meaning.
 Which pectoral swing means “orcas ahead,” and which means “you’ve got a bit of feces hanging onto your tail?”